filamentphp/filament/packages/schema/docs/03-actions.md

 ## Overview

-Filament's forms can use [Actions](../actions).
-They are buttons that can be added to any form component.
+Filament's schemas can use [Actions](../actions).
+They are buttons that can be added to any component.
 For instance, you may want an action to call an API endpoint to generate content with AI, or to create a new option for a select dropdown.
-Also, you can [render anonymous sets of actions](#adding-anonymous-actions-to-a-form-without-attaching-them-to-a-component) on their own which are not attached to a particular form component.
+Also, you can [render anonymous sets of actions](#adding-anonymous-actions-to-a-schema-without-attaching-them-to-a-component) on their own which are not attached to a particular component.

-## Defining a form component action
+## Defining a component action

-Action objects inside a form component are instances of `Filament/Forms/Components/Actions/Action`.
+[Action objects](../actions) are instances of `Filament/Actions/Action`.
 You must pass a unique name to the action's `make()` method, which is used to identify it amongst others internally within Filament.
 You can [customize the trigger button](../actions/trigger-button) of an action, and even [open a modal](../actions/modals) with little effort:

 ```php
 use App\Actions\ResetStars;